 With these fun Lego facts, your kids can gain some amazing trivia knowledge to share with their friends.

-RELATED: FUN LEGO ACTIVITIES FOR KIDS
+RELATED: HOURS OF LEGO FUN FOR KIDS

 Fun Lego Facts for Kids

 Knowing interesting facts about their favorite toys is a great way to get your kids engaged as the play.

 And since LEGO is such a popular item, there is tons of great information your kids can learn about this amazing toy.

 The next time your kid starts asking questions about their favorite building blocks, spout out some of these fun facts about LEGOs.

 - It would take around 40 billion Lego bricks stacked on top of each other to reach the moon.

 - LEGO produces 1,300 LEGO per second, 78,000 per minute and 4,680,000 per hour.